“Fire made us human. Fossil fuels made us modern, wealthy, and dominant.”

 “C'mon Clara, there is no devil, only ignorance.
 Anthropogenic climate change is being ridiculed … and denied … and violently opposed, just like what happened with the theory of gravity, the heliocentric solar system, the theory of relativity, quantum physics, … you name it.
 Sure enough, soon it will be described as obvious and ‘self-evident.’
 We’ve been here many times before.
 The longer we keep lyin’ and delayin’ — thanks in large part to the well-funded ‘disinformation’ campaigns of the real devils in our society — the worse our predicament is going to get.
 We are becoming ever more ‘productive’ at burning flammable fossils such as oil, coal, and natural gas to convert high-value natural resources into low-value waste in manic pursuit of continuous economic growth.
 We pat ourselves on the back for our cleverness and ingenuity.
 But we are only moving ever closer, at an accelerating rate, toward a global ecological disaster.
 It’s collective insanity.
 This Great Burning has to end.”

-Tucker couldn’t resist the chance to school the naive treehugger on the realities of the ruthless shark-tank corporate capitalist world he swam in so naturally,
+Tucker couldn’t resist the chance to sling some mud at the preachy treehugger, while schooling him on the realities of the ruthless corporate capitalist shark-tank world that Tucker swam in so effectively,

-“Oh you’re just bitter because you Earth-huggin’ scientists will never get rich from the work you do.
-Society rewards with great wealth that which it values.
+“Oh you’re just bitter because you Earth-huggin’ scientists will never make much money from the work you do.
+Society rewards that which it values.
 Scaring people with disaster scenarios ain’t gonna change that.
-Fire made us human.
+The reality is clear: Fire made us human.
 Fossil fuels made us modern, wealthy, and dominant.
+It is the way it's meant to be.
 Deal with it, man!”

 “Yes, Mister Tucker, but now we need a new ‘fire’ that keeps us — and future generations of all species on this Good Earth — safe, healthy, and secure.
-‘Business As Usual’ — continuing to pursue the relentless growth paradigm that has dominated economic policy since the end of World War II, or a slightly more environmentally sensitive version of the model promising ‘green growth’ — will surely take us over an ecological cliff, with the second option only moving us along toward that tragic fate at a more relaxed, feel-good pace.
-Our management of energy resources has been based too much upon short-term market considerations, excessive discounting of the interests of future generations — a sort of ‘slow violence’, intergenerational theft — and too little sensitivity to either intergenerational equity or intragenerational justice.
-We must not let appetites for excessive material consumption today blur our sensitivity to the conditions essential for moral and sustainable development.
+‘Business As Usual’ — continuing to pursue the relentless growth paradigm that has dominated economic policy since the end of World War II, or a slightly more environmentally sensitive version of the model promising ‘green growth’ — will surely take us over an ecological cliff.
+Green growth will only move us along toward that ultimate fate at a more relaxed, feel-good pace.
+Our management of energy resources has been based too much upon short-term market considerations and too little on the interests of future generations.
+This ‘slow violence’ of intergenerational theft marches along with too little sensitivity to either intergenerational equity or intragenerational justice.
+We must not let appetites for excessive material consumption today diminish our concerns for the conditions essential for moral and sustainable development.
 Industrial technology has more than succeeded in addressing the core desires of what are proving to be insatiable human appetites for consumption.
 This process generates flows of materials and energy far in excess of the capacity of the Earth’s ecosystems to assimilate the outflows sustainably.
 Brakes are needed.
 Economic incentives must be applied to limit these flows and keep them at sustainable levels.”

-Any new economic system must offer navigational instruments and policies to achieve a balanced working of the human economy within Earth’s ecological capacities without destroying the global ecosystem — in which we are embedded — and on which we ultimately depend.
+Any new economic system, Lua asserted, must offer navigational instruments and policies to achieve a balanced working of the human economy within Earth’s ecological capacities without destroying the global ecosystem, in which we are embedded, and on which we ultimately depend.